-Rigorous client and engagement acceptance and continuance policies and processes help protect KPMG's reputation, support the KPMG brand and are an important part to our ability to provide high-quality professional services.
+Rigorous client and engagement acceptance and continuance policies and procedures help protect KPMG's reputation, support our brand, and play a vital role in our ability to provide high-quality professional services.

-Accordingly, KPMG International has established policies and procedures which all member firms are required to implement in order to decide whether to accept or continue a client relationship, and whether to perform a specific engagement for that client.
+Accordingly, KPMG International has established policies and procedures which all member firms are required to implement when deciding whether to accept or continue a client relationship, and to perform a specific engagement for that client.

-Client and engagement acceptance process
+4.3.2 Client and engagement acceptance process